jalati2025/daikin-home-assistant/README.md

 - Your Daikin AC unit's IP address, UUID, and key
 - The unit must be accessible on your local network
 - curl command available (usually pre-installed on most systems)

+**Important Setup Notes:**
+- The Daikin AC unit must first be set up to join your WiFi network
+- The device key is located on the sticker attached to your Daikin AC unit
+- **Tested on**: BRP072C42 Australia model, Firmware 1.16
+- **Warning**: Do not update the firmware when first joining to WiFi, as this may disable the local API functionality

 ## Installation